Idaho Aviation License Plates

 Reed Ranch Airstrip

 The U.S. Forest Service (FS) acquired the Reed Ranch as part of a land exchange in 2006.
 Prior to FS acquisition the airstrip was privately owned; however, the owner allowed the public to use the airstrip with permission.
-When the Forest Service acquired the airstrip, an initiative was launched by the state Division of Aeronautics in the Idaho Transportation Department to acquire a Special Use Permit.
-The Forest Service granted the permit in 2010 and the airstrip was officially opened to the public again in the summer of 2010.
-A short video of the opening ceremonies is available.
+When the FS acquired the airstrip, an initiative was launched by the state Division of Aeronautics to acquire a Special Use Permit.
+The FS granted the permit in 2010 and the airstrip was officially opened to the public again in the summer of 2010.
 The reopening of Reed Ranch airstrip is yet another example of cooperative efforts yielding positive results when public agencies and private interests unite for a common purpose.
 The IAF will continue efforts to assist the state Division of Aeronautics with improvements at the site to enhance the user experience.

 Firepans at Moose Creek Airstrip